 Whether your job sucks or is "pretty good" (at least today), we in the IWW believe you should join us for the following reasons.
 We need to start sticking up for our coworkers in our workplaces and in our industries.
 Ask around on your next shift.
 How many coworkers have two or three jobs?
 How many are one paycheck away from an eviction?
 We have a duty to our co-workers, and those who will follow in our footsteps, to make things better.
 The only way to do this is to organize together.
 When we band together around our common experiences and interests, we can improve our jobs and industries.
 Our labor, not our bosses, is what makes our workplaces tick and we can use our labor power to improve our jobs and our communities in the short term.
 In a lot of ways, that is what unions are all about.

-With the IWW, you also belong to a union that has a long term vision and plan to eliminate the bosses, make our industries and economy democratic, and stop war and want and inequality.
-So join us.
+With the IWW, you also belong to a union that has a long term vision and plan for workers' control of their own work, without bosses, making our industries and economy democratic.

 As an IWW member, you get:

 1) volunteer organizers if you choose to organize your workplace and industry.

 2) union organizing expertise in areas of strategy, media, community support, infrastructure building, and bargaining.